 Although the kittens are used to our busy house full of kids, dogs and littermates, your kitten may be a little scared for the first week or so.
-It is best to set up a safe environment for them in a separate room such as a bathroom, laundry room or quiet bedroom with their litter, food, water, bed and a couple of toys. this space should be off limits to other pets and children until the kitten is adjusted to the new environment.
+It is best to set up a safe environment for them in a separate room such as a bathroom, laundry room or quiet bedroom with their litter, food, water, bed and a couple of toys. this space should be off limits to other pets and young children until the kitten is adjusted to the new environment.
 It is best to keep the kitten in this space when you are away from the house to ensure he or she knows where the litter box and food is.
 While you are home you can let the kitten venture out as he or she feels comfortable.

 Although the kittens are used to our dogs, it will take them time to feel comfortable around new ones, for that reason you should introduce kittens to other animals very slowly and supervise all interactions for at least the first 2 weeks.
 The first few interactions should be with the kitten in their carrier.
 Let them smell each other through the carrier and through doors until they seem more comfortable.
 Continue to supervise interactions until they are completely comfortable around each other.
 This process usually takes a few days for other cats and up to 2 weeks for other dogs depending on the dog’s personality and prior experience being around cats.
 The kittens will not harm other cats or dogs.
 They will run and hide if they are afraid.
 This transition is usually much easier than anticipated but please contact me if you have any specific questions.

 Mild diarrhea and loss of appetite are stress induced and normal for the first 72 hours after arriving home.
 Mild sneezing may also occur due to change of environment.
 They will resolve within a few days.